Modelling Interactions in High-dimensional Data with Backtracking: Numerical Results

 In this section, we look at the performance of Backtracking using two base procedures, the Lasso for the linear model and the Lasso for multinomial regression, on a regression and a classification data set.
-As competing methods, we consider simply using the base procedures (`Main'), iterated Lasso fits (`Iterated'), Random Forests \citep{breiman01random}, hierNet \citep{Bien_etal2013} and MARS \citep{MARS} (implemented using \citet{mda}).
-Note that we do not view the latter two methods as competitors of Backtracking, as they are designed for use on lower dimensional datasets than Backtracking is capable of handling.
-However, it is still interesting to see how the methods perform on data of dimension that is perhaps approaching the upper end of what is easily manageable for methods such as hierNet and MARS, but at the lower end of what one might used Backtracking on.
+As competing methods, we consider simply using the base procedures (`Main'), iterated Lasso fits (`Iterated'), Lasso following marginal screening for interactions (`Screening'), Random Forests \citep{breiman01random}, hierNet \citep{Bien_etal2013} and MARS \citep{MARS} (implemented using \citet{mda}).
+Note that we do not view the latter two methods as competitors of Backtracking, as they are designed for use on lower dimensional data sets than Backtracking is capable of handling.
+However, it is still interesting to see how the methods perform on data of dimension that is perhaps approaching the upper end of what is easily manageable for methods such as hierNet and MARS, but at the lower end of what one might use Backtracking on.

-Below we describe the datasets used which are both from the UCI machine learning repository \citep{UCI}.
+Below we describe the data sets used which are both from the UCI machine learning repository \citep{UCI}.